henrygd/bigger-picture/readme.md

 Type: `boolean`<br>
 Default: `false`

-Specifies that the lighbox is inline.
-Interaction events are modified to allow users to scroll past without hijacking.
+Specifies that the lightbox is inline.
+Interaction events are modified to avoid hijacking scroll and tab press.

 ### noClose